 "long_explanation": "The Vietnamese term 'hội viên' is a noun form that refers to a member, participant or a regular customer of a group, organization, club or a service.
 It is used to indicate one's role or position in relation to a larger group or context.
 It often goes with the name of the group or the organization.",

-"formation": "Name of Group/Organization + 'hội viên'",
+"formation": "'hội viên' + Name of Group/Organization",

 "examples": [